oracle/tribuo/docs/PackageOverview.md

 The common module shares code across multiple prediction types.
 It provides the base support for LibLinear, LibSVM, nearest neighbour, tree, and XGBoost models.
 The nearest neighbour submodule is standalone, however the rest of the submodules require the prediction specific implementation modules.
+The common tree package contains the implementations of Random Forests and Extremely Randomized Trees (ExtraTrees).

 ## Third party models